igabriel85/DICE-Monitoring/src/README.md

 **TODO:** json structure.

-**NOTE:** This feature will be developed for future versions.
+**FUTURE WORK:** This feature will be developed for future versions.

+***

 `GET` `/v1/overlord/nodes`

  Returns the current monitored nodes list.
+It is the same as `/v1/observer/chef`.

 ```json
 {